 ROC USA has also invited leaders of their local communities to become leaders on a national scale.
 Lois Parris of Lakes Region MHP Cooperative in Belmont was on ROC USA’s founding board of directors.
 Several NH co-op members have attended ROC USA’s annual leadership institute, “Resident-Owned Community Leaders . . .
 Better Together” and returned with valuable skills and a hefty dose of inspiration.

-The partnership with ROC USA will yield many benefits for NH co-ops in the near future.
+The partnership with ROC USA has many benefits for NH co-ops in the near future.
 Very soon, we’ll make a marketing package available to any resident-owned community that has homes for sale or available lots.
-ROC USA and ROC-NH are working together to create an online community center that will include the management guide that is currently available only in print.
+ROC USA and ROC-NH have created an online community center that will include the management guide that is currently available only in print.

 As every community volunteer knows, it’s a beautiful thing when a bunch of people see the value of your goal and pitch in to accomplish it.

 But you can’t always count on that happening.
 Sometimes you need to roll up your sleeves and do it.